This government owes A-level students an apology after Covid | Bridget Phillipson MP

 Fewer than one in five 16-19 year-olds have received any support from the Conservatives’ chaotic tutoring programme

-These students represent the optimism of the new future we can build, the choices we can make as we once again.
+These students represent the optimism of the new future we can build, the choices we can once again make.
 We owe it to these students, who have battled with unprecedented challenges, to ensure we turn that ambition into their reality.

 Yet, students in England will understandably be approaching Thursday with trepidation.
 In the last week, they’ll have seen their Scottish counterparts receiving lower results than over the last two years, with a sharp drop in the pass rate among students from poorer backgrounds.
 They may have heard about problems with marking and ensuring enough examiners are available to get it all done on time, or of universities making fewer offers this year.